FAQ's About Military Personnel and Vaccine Concerns; Daycare, Exemptions and Reaction Reports

 Military personnel can report known or suspected adverse events related to the administration of influenza vaccine to the Vaccine Adverse Event Reporting System (VAERS).
 AR 40-562, Immunizations and Chemoprophylaxis, 29 SEP 06, establishes minimum requirements for submission of a VAERS form as: vaccine reactions resulting in hospitalization or time lost from duty (more than 24 hours), or if contaminated lots are suspected (Ref a).

-Vaccine Exemption for Military Personnel
+Vaccine Exemptions for Military Personnel

 Q: I am in the Armed Services and am being told that I have to take anthrax vaccines and other vaccines I don't want to take.
 What are my rights?